Anika123-456/Landing-Page/README.md

 # Landing-Page
-It is a responsive landing page develop by using HTML and CSS.
+It is a responsive Web page develop by using HTML and CSS.